SAP-samples/teched2025-DT160/exercises/ex2/README.md

 ## Exercise 2.2 Create the agent

 In this step, we will create the agent.
-For this, we will need to write a prompt, choose a LLM and select the right tools for the agent.
+For this, we will need to write a prompt, choose an LLM and select the right tools for the agent.

 1. In the overview section of our project, click on 'Create' and then 'Create Agent'.
 Give the agent a name and a description as shown below.
 <br>![](/exercises/ex2/images/ex2.2-1.png)